Iconic plea for Irish government support must be matched by respect for union rights

 Last week, editors of the company's regional titles published a letter to their respective readers calling for support of the newspaper print sector.

 This was a call already made by the NUJ in May 2020 as part of the union's News Recovery Plan.
-The call was also repeated in the union's submission to the Future of Broadcasting Commission.
+The call was also repeated in the union's submission to the Future of Media Commission.

 The NUJ responded in a letter to the editors as follows: